agusmgarcia/next-agustin-garcia/.github/README.md

 [![Deploy application](https://github.com/agusmgarcia/next-agustin-garcia/actions/workflows/deploy-app.yml/badge.svg)](https://github.com/agusmgarcia/next-agustin-garcia/actions/workflows/deploy-app.yml)

-This is a personal web site to show the technologies I have worked for and the technologies I use
+This is a personal web site to show the technologies I have worked for and the technologies I use.

 ## Getting started